Secret Design Chess Cake

 Enjoy a slice of my Secret Design Chess Cake.
 Recipe and full instructions on how to make this gorgeous cake all in one place with a video too.

 Since the first episode of the Great British Bake Off where they had to make secret design cakes I decided it was time to show my own secret pattern cake.
-I saw this when I was little and I haven’t made it in over 10 years.
+I used to make this cake when I was little and I haven’t made it in over 10 years.
+It was so much fun getting to make it again and I will be making it a lot more to make up for the time I’ve missed.
+I think what is also great about this cake is the flavour combination.
+Chocolate and vanilla cake in one can only be a good thing.

 You can watch the brand new video I made about making this cake below

 So this is the top of the cake topped with chocolate icing and white stars.
-I love these white chocolate stars from Sainsburys they look so good on chocolate icing.
-I ran out of icing so it’s not as smooth as I would have wanted but it looks cute.
+I love these white chocolate stars from a supermarket they look so good on chocolate icing.
+While I made this I ran out of icing so it’s not as smooth as I would have wanted but it looks cute.
+I think if I made this again I would love to cover it with icing so it’s even more structured and smooth.

 Secret Design Chess Cake Recipe